Category Archive : counsellor Shivani Misri Sadhoo

 What Can One Expect in Online Couples Counseling?

-Before understanding the difficulties that you two are having, the couples counselor requires understanding who you are and what you bring to this relationship.
-Post the initial couple of sessions, your couples counselor will discuss the admissible issues in your relationship.
+Before understanding the difficulties that you two are having, the couples counsellor requires an understanding of who you are and what you bring to this relationship.
+Post an initial couple of sessions, your couples counsellor will discuss the admissible issues in your relationship.
 Then your therapist will figure out a plan as to how to navigate through the roadblocks.

 Advantages of Online Couple Therapy